drusellers/site/content/stack/index.md

 - **43 Folders**: While archaic in this time, its useful to me to remember I used to have 43 folders for remembering to do things, 31 for each day of the month + 12 for each month.
 I would place physical reminders to process something in the correct folder and would do so each day.
 There is a power in the physical tokens, that I try to not lose sight of.
 - **Sunday Reflections**: on Sundays I spend my mornings by reviewing both personal and work commitments and thinking about the impact of those commitments on the upcoming week.
 This can take anywhere from 1 to 2 cups of coffee.
 - **Note Compaction**: I carry with me a spiral notebook named `/dev/null` where I iterate on a million ideas.
 This is a scratch pad of notes, ideas, todo lists, and anything else that I can jot down.
 This in some form or another has been with me for a long, long time and is the back bone of my process.
 Once every other week or two I go through the entire thing from front to back and rip out the trash/one-off notes.
 If I find a good note or idea that gets promotted to a more permanent location.
 Location one is that it feels like a big part of me and gets migrated to my "book" that I'm hypothetically writing but what this really is, is a place for long form ideas to mature and grow.
 Sometimes I put a few sentences, sometimes a few pages.
 But each time I visit it, it gets enriched in some form or another.
 It could end up here on my site if I have a coherent enough thought to share, which is rare right now.
 It could end up as a detailed note in Evernote, which is fading away in importance as I embrace other tools for secrets, and long form ideas.
 Sharing Evernote note's just isn't the experience that I want.
-- **1-3-1** more on this in the future, basically what am I committed to doing, and what's my question of the week.
+- **1-3-1** This is a weekly reflection technique that a mentor taught me.
+The goal is to start the week with one big question that you want to ask, define/declare three intentions to be completed in the week, and then what is one strength you want to work on.
+I have a spreadsheet that tracks these for each week and I have space to reflect on last weeks entry.
 - **Mirror Notes** until I find a better system, i find leaving myself long term goal notes on my mirror with Dry Marker to be a highly effective tool for keeping my eye on the ball even when that ball is months or years away.

 > Wish list - how can I build a process that reinforces my existing habits and commitments.
 I keep wanting something that juts works on my Apple Watch but I haven't found anything nor have i really invested the time into it.
 I would also love something that could some how be embedded into my desktop background.
 The ever present information radiator is the dream.
 It should be subtle and ever present.